Guillaume affair

 The Guillaume affair (Guillaume-Affäre) was an espionage scandal in Germany during the Cold War.
 The scandal revolved around the exposure of an East German spy within the West German government and had far-reaching political repercussions in Germany, the most prominent being the resignation of West German Chancellor Willy Brandt in 1974.

 Around 1973, West German security organizations received information that one of Brandt's personal assistants, Günter Guillaume, was a spy for the East German state.
 Brandt was asked to continue work as usual, and he agreed, even taking a private vacation with Guillaume.
 Guillaume was arrested on April 24, 1974.

 Guillaume had indeed been a spy for East Germany, supervised by Markus Wolf, head of the Main Intelligence Administration of the East German Ministry for State Security (Stasi).
 Brandt resigned as Chancellor on May 6, 1974 (although he remained the Chairman of the Social Democrats and led the party until 1987).

 According to Vasili Mitrokhin, when the KGB found out about Guillaume, they ordered Wolf to pull him out because Brandt had been a good friend to the Soviet Union and they wanted him to stay in power.

+Exposure

+Guillaume was exposed due to congratulations sent to the Guillaume couple by the HVA in the 1950s.
+On February 1, 1956, birthday greetings were sent to “Georg” via agent radio, on October 6, 1956, birthday greetings were sent to “Chr.,” and in mid-April 1957, the message “Congratulations on your second son!” (referring to his newborn son Pierre).
+The Federal Intelligence Service (BND) was able to decipher these radio messages and archived them.
+Based on these records, Guillaume's identity was later established beyond doubt, as was his former work for the HVA.
+In February 1973, senior civil servant Heinrich Schoregge from the Cologne Office for the Protection of the Constitution (BfV) was dealing with three espionage cases in which Guillaume was involved.